Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 > and take everything that you hold dear.

 # Hideous Creatures
 Metamorphes are known for their unsettling form.
 Their skin is tight on their slender bodies, their hair is white and thin.
-They can change shape, and they prefer to do so around other people, or mirors.

 [:races/metamorphe/alt;header:]

 Their skin has a sickly grey-ish purple tone, and their eyes are pitch black.
+They can change shape, and they prefer to do so around other people, or mirors.

+# Blend In
+Metamorphes like to blend in with other races in society, hiding their true form under the guise of other humanoids.

 # Metamorphe Traits
 It’s hard to make generalizations about metamorphes, but your metamorphe character has these traits.